Business Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Whenever you put someone on hold, make sure that you follow up with them at regular intervals to ensure they know you are still working on their issue.

 It is unprofessional and inappropriate to use slang or shortened words during phone conversations.
-As an example, if you need to check on something for the customer, you should say “just a minute,” not “hold on a sec.”
+As an example, if you need to check on something for the customer, you should say “Just a minute,” not “Hold on a sec.”

-You May Also Like: 5 Essential Training Required for a Call Center Agent
+🤩 Learn about: Essential Training Required for a Call Center Agent

 Final words

+The best way 😀 to talk on the workplace telephone varies depending on whether you work in an office or call center.
 Your duties as an answerer include representing the company.
-You can either leave a neutral, good, or bad taste in the mouth of your customers, depending on how you handle the call from start to finish.
+You can either leave a neutral, good, or bad taste in the mouths of your customers, depending on how you handle the call from start to finish.

 Related Blogs